EricSchles/investa_gator_v2/documentation.md

 `python install_requirements.py --ls =`

 You could also go through and type out `sudo pip install [package name]`.
 Totally your choice :)

+###Quick run
+Check if you've installed everything properly!

+Type `python run.py` in your terminal

+Then visit `http://127.0.0.1:5000/` to see if everything is running as it should.

 ###Extra set up stuff